AndrewR16/odin-mastermind/README.md

-# odin-mastermind
+# Mastermind

-A playable mastermind game on the command line
+A playable mastermind game on the command line.
+Created for the Odin Project